TissUUmaps/TissUUmaps-docs/docs/starting/markers.md

 ![Advanced_shape2_ex](images/Advanced_shape2_ex.png)

-The last option in the marker shape is to *use a fixed shape*.
+The third option in the marker shape is to *use a fixed shape*.
 This can be used if the user is not happy with all the different marker shapes and wants to make it homogeneous.

 ![Advanced_shape3](images/Advanced_shape3.png)

 In the example below, the selected shape is a clobber and you can see that all the markers are in the shape of a clobber.

 ![Advanced_shape3_ex](images/Advanced_shape3_ex.png)

+The last option in the marker shape is to *remove outline*.
+This can be used to remove the dark outline of markers.

 The next advanced option is *marker opacity* which is adjustable.
 The user can change the opacity in order to display things underneath.